 The World Bank will continue to support Ukraine, in close collaboration with bilateral and other MDBs, including the IMF and EU (on reforms), EBRD and EIB (on investment).
-The World Bank and other MDBs are https://example.com/harmonizing-procurement-practices-in-Ukraine.
+The World Bank and other MDBs are harmonizing procurement practices in Ukraine.